gpiozero/gpiozero/README.rst

 .. warning::

-    Version 1.6.0 of GPIO Zero is the last to support Python 2.
-The next release will be Version 2.0.0 and will support Python 3 only.
+    GPIO Zero 1.6.x is the last to support Python 2.
+GPIO Zero 2.x will support Python 3 only.

 Contributors
 ============